ochen1/readyform-ai-ui/docs/ULTRAVOX_ARCHITECTURE.md

     }));
     return JSON.stringify({
       success: true,
       message: reason === 'completed'
         ?
 'Form completed!
 Ending the call.
 Thank you!'
         : 'Call ended.
-Thank you for using FormAI.'
+Thank you for using ReadyFormAI.'
     });
   }
 });